brefphp/extra-php-extensions/Readme.md

 Note that one can't just move files/libraries around.
 Most of them are expected to be in their "standard" location.

+1. Create a new folder in `layers` and name it to your extension name.
+2. Add your Dockerfile
+3. Update .travis.yml to include your extension
+4. Update the table in the readme

 ### Deploy new versions